-Contrary to popular belief, the location of Mozart’s grave is not such a mystery after all.
+Contrary to popular belief, the location of Mozart’s grave in Vienna is not such a mystery after all.
 Sort of.

 Unfortunately, as an unmarked grave, there was not so much as a stray piece of sheet music to highlight the last resting place of one of history’s greatest composers.